libsdl-org/libtiff/doc/functions/TIFFOpen.rst

 -----------

-All error messages are directed to the :c:func:`TIFFError` routine.
+All error messages are directed to the :c:func:`TIFFErrorExtR` routine.
-Likewise, warning messages are directed to the :c:func:`TIFFWarning` routine.
+Likewise, warning messages are directed to the :c:func:`TIFFWarningExtR` routine.

 ``"%s": Bad mode``: